 According to Census Longitudinal-Employer Household Dynamics Origin-Destination Employment Statistics (LODES) data, 26.8 percent of the labor force in Soledad is employed in the city itself; conversely, 73.2 percent of Soledad residents are employed outside of the city limits.
-Approximately 18.9 percent of the labor force travels to Salinas for work, followed by San Jose (6.2 percent), Gonzales (3.2 percent), Greenfield (3.0 percent) Monterey (2.0 percent), and King City (1.7 percent), while 44.5 percent travel to employment opportunities at other locations.
-The majority of workers residing in Soledad (63.3 percent) are employed within Monterey County, with 11.5 percent employed in Santa Clara County, and 3.2 percent of the labor force traveling to both Alameda and Santa Cruz Counties.
+Approximately 18.9 percent of the labor force travels to Salinas for work, followed by San Jose (6.2 percent), Gonzales (3.2 percent), Greenfield (3.0 percent) Monterey (2.0 percent), and King City (1.7 percent), while 44.5 percent travel to employed within Monterey County, with 11.5 percent employed in Santa Clara County, and 3.2 percent of the labor force traveling to both Alameda and Santa Cruz Counties.
 Smaller proportions are employed in Fresno, San Francisco, San Mateo, and Angeles Counties.
 The remainder work in Contra Costa County, Sacramento County, and other locations.